caltechlibrary/newt/newt-presentation.md

 # Evaluating Postgres+PostgREST, Pandoc and Newt

 - Weaknesses
-  - Newt is limited (doesn't support file uploads)
+  - Newt is **limited and experimental**
-  - PostgREST is new to me (and probably others)
   - SQL and HTML have a learning curve
 - Strengths
   - SQL is proven and likely to be around a very long time
   - HTML is proven and likely to be around a very long time
-  - Postgres and Pandoc are very mature software
+  - Postgres and Pandoc are **very mature software**
-  - PostgREST and Newt are useful today and worth exploring
+  - PostgREST is **mature** (commit dates going back to June 2014)

 # Next steps for Newt?

-- Newt is an experiment, I am building some staff applications Summer/Fall 2023
+- Newt is an experiment
+    - I am building some staff applications Summer/Fall 2023
-- Solr/Opensearch should work with Pandoc and Newt, seems promising
+- Experimenting with Solr/Opensearch as a JSON data API source

 ## someday, maybe

+- It would be nice if ....
+    - A better DSL to describe URL transforms
-- It'd be nice if Newt could send file uploads to a service like S3 (via Minio?)
+    - Newt could send file uploads to a service like S3
-- It might be nice if Newt could function as a static file server
+    - If Newt provided a static file service

 # Thank you!